utkarshk384/file-watchr/README.md

      * @optional
      * @default true
      *
-     * If true, the watcher will resolve dev dependencies and watch
-     * those as well.
-     *
-     * Note: The watcher will only resolve dependencies that are within
-     *       the package.
-It won't resolve any node_modules.
-     */
-    resolveDevDependencies: boolean,

-    /**
-     * @optional
-     * @default true
-     *
-     * If true, the watcher will resolve peer dependencies and watch
-     * those as well.
-     *
-     * Note: The watcher will only resolve dependencies that are within
-     *       the package.
-It won't resolve any node_modules.
-     */
-    resolvePeerDependencies: boolean,

-    /**
-     * @optional
-     * @default true
-     *
      * If true, the watcher will not pipe any logs to process.stdout
      * and set the stdio to "ignore".
 Only applicable for situations
      * where `runScripts` is defined.